 The third party will have the right to apply for an internal and/or external review of the decision to release information contrary to their views.18 An application for review must be made within 20 business days (or a further time, if allowed) from the date stated on the decision notice to the third party.

-If the third party objects to the release of all or part of the information contained in the document provided for consultation, and the agency then makes a decision to refuse access (effectively agreeing with the views of the third party), then there is no legislative requirement to provide the third party with written notice of this decision.
-However, it is good practice to inform the third party of the decision to refuse access to the document that was subject to the third party consultation process.
+If the third party objects to the release of all or part of the information, and the agency decides to refuse access to it (effectively agreeing with the views of the third party), there is no obligation to advise the third party.

 Deferring access to a document subject to third party review